IBProgramacionAvanzada/IBProgramacionAvanzada.github.io/_fsharp/999_resources.md

 ---
 layout: post
+title: Resources
+categories:
-title: F# as your first functional programming language
+- F# as your first functional programming language
 date: 2023-01-21
-categories:
-- Programming
 tags:
 - fsharp
 ---

-## F# Resources

 This is an opinionated list of web resources and books that helped me with F\#.
 These are books and sites I use frequently, for a more a complete list of resources, check [the list of the F\# Foundation](https://fsharp.org/learn/) and [the learning resources in Microsoft .NET site](https://dotnet.microsoft.com/en-us/learn/fsharp).